‘My So-Called Life’ Turns 25: Wilson Cruz Pays Tribute To Groundbreaking Character That Changed His Life

-My So-Called Life, the 1990s ABC teen drama that aired for only 19 episodes but went on to cult status with heavy rotation reruns on MTV, has turned 25.
-The drama series created by Winnie Holzman debuted on Aug.
-25, 1994, as it introduced the world to 15-year-old Angela Chase (Claire Danes) and her family and friends.
+My So-Called Life, the 1990s ABC teen drama that aired for only 19 episodes, but went on to cult status with heavy rotation reruns on MTV, has turned 25.
+The drama series created by Winnie Holzman debuted on August 25, 1994, as it introduced the world to 15-year-old Angela Chase (Claire Danes) and her family and friends.

 While the characters on My-So Called Life are all memorable, the character Rickie Vasquez was groundbreaking.
-Long before shows like Buffy the Vampire Slayer and Dawson’s Creek featured gay teen characters, MSCL gave viewers Rickie, one of the first—if not the first—TV teens to openly say he was gay.
+Long before shows like Buffy the Vampire Slayer and Dawson’s Creek featured gay teen characters, MSCL gave viewers Rickie, one of the first — if not the first — TV teens to openly say he was gay.

-In honor of the 25th anniversary of My So-Called Life, Wilson Cruz, who played Angela’s best friend Rickie on the show, posted an Instagram tribute to the series that kicked off his career.
-The post featured a side-by-side snap of Cruz at age 19 and today as he shows off his ripped physique 25 years later.
+In honor of the 25th anniversary of My So-Called Life, Wilson Cruz, who played Angela’s best friend, Rickie, on the show, posted an Instagram tribute to the series that kicked off his career.
+The post featured a side-by-side snap of Cruz at 19-years-old and today, as he shows off his ripped physique 25 years later.

 In a poignant post, the now 45-year-old actor revealed that his My So-Called Life character changed his life.
 Cruz wrote that Rickie taught him to always lead with his heart, and that friends and love are the most important things in life.
-The actor also said that he hopes he raised Rickie well as he moves on in the role of Dr. Hugh Culber on Star Trek: Discovery.
+The actor also said that he hopes he raised Rickie well, as he moves on in the role of Dr. Hugh Culber on Star Trek: Discovery.

 My So-Called Life fans hit the comments section to tell Cruz that his pioneering character changed their lives as well.